poojanagrawal/mesalabs-day1/lab1/README.md

 These values will allow us to analyze how different overshooting parameters affect stellar evolution.

+>> Can you give students a script/code to extract these values?
+It's not easy to read history data by eye especially after adding burning and mixing regions.
+The values can also be read from the log files/screen output which are easier to read.

-21. Now let's wrap up this lab by reading your MESA output in using Python and making some custom plots.
+21. Now let us wrap up this lab by reading your MESA output in using Python and making some custom plots.

+>> What are these plots?
+Are students supposed to make plots here or are you referring to the group plots to be made by TAs?
+Either explain it or remove the last point (suggested-remove).

 ---

 ## BONUS: Batch Parameter Studies with MESA

-If you've completed the main lab activities and have time remaining, explore the automated parameter study framework in the [`batch_runs/`](./batch_runs) directory.
+If you have completed the main lab activities and you can explore the automated parameter study framework in the [`batch_runs/`](./batch_runs) directory.
 This framework enables systematic exploration of overshooting effects across multiple stellar models.

 ### Why Run Batch Studies?